Netarhat Residential School: Administration and staff

 The school has now been given the autonomous status and been named as Netarhat Vidyalaya Samiti under the control of Ministry of HRD, Govt. of Jharkahnd.
-Ex officio chairman of the general body of the NVS is the Minister, HRD, Govt. of Jharkhand while at present Dr. K.K Nag, ex vice chancellor Ranchi University is the chairman of the executive committee.
 The principal is the member secretary of the executive committee.
 As it is a government institution, its entire administrative system is governed and controlled by government rules and regulations.

-All the teachers who are Gazetted Government servants (Note: Appointed earlier to formation of Netarhat vidyalaya samiti 2012) have been entrusted academic and administrative control.
+All the teachers who are Gazetted Government servants have been entrusted academic and administrative control.
 The principal is overall controlling officer.

-Teachers come from all over the country whose appointments are made on the recommendations of the Netarhat Vidyalaya Samiti.
-Some of them have also gone abroad for teaching and studies under sponsored programmes (Data missing).
-A few teachers of the past and present have been awarded by the president of India.

-There are instructors for P.T., crafts and some of the science subjects.

-Shri Charles James Nepier was the first principal of the school.